Mega-Fi/megafi-docs/docs/hedge/hedging-strategies.md

 Longer-term hedges have better cost efficiency but lock capital longer.

 **Can hedging be automated?**
 Yes.
-Strategy Layer can automatically manage hedges based on your rules.
+CLM can automatically manage hedges based on your rules.

 **Do I need to hedge if I'm long-term holder?**
 Not required, but can reduce drawdowns and sleep-better factor.